doyousketch2/theSea/README.md

 The procedural wave graphics are chunky.
 Wanted to rotate points, but apparently that's not an option in Love2D.

-Might end up mipmap'n watery sprites, and let it splatter those all over the screen.
+Might end up mipmap'n watery sprites,
+or simple blurred dots, and let it splatter those all over the screen.

 It was fun for an hour of code.